sourcegraph/devx-scratch/2022/support/log.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-05-18

+@jhchabran

+[Valery mentioned that GitStart is blocked on their PR](https://sourcegraph.slack.com/archives/C01N83PS4TU/p1652866114007209) with issuse related to node versions.
+The problem was rather simple, their pipeline was simply not calling `asdf` at all.
+As we recently rolled out `asdf` installation into a plugin, that was a rather straightforward fix: https://github.com/sourcegraph/eslint-config/pull/249 DURATION=30m

 ## 2022-05-12

 @jhchabran